 Second, you can control the assets until you die or become incapacitated.
 You can name yourself as trustee, and name a successor trustee who would manage the trust upon your death or incapacity.
 A living trust can be managed, amended and even terminated when you want.
 Although it does not have the tax advantages of an irrevocable trust, you have control in a revocable trust.
 A living trust often can avoid conservatorship in the event of disability or incapacity, especially when coupled with an estate plan with appropriate powers of attorney.

-If you are considering establishing a financial estate preservation plan, or if you are an administrator seeking help with Sonoma County probate, contact me to schedule a meeting.
+If you are considering establishing a financial estate preservation plan, or if you are an administrator seeking help with Sonoma County probate, contact me online or by phone at 707-527-9900 to schedule a meeting.
 Successful outcomes start with the right choices about your future.
 My rates are reasonable, either hourly or by flat-fee, and I accept Visa, Master Card, Discover, and American Express.